confluentinc/kafka-rest/docs/config.rst

   * Default: 1000
   * Importance: low

-``kafka.rest.resource.extension.class``
+``resource.extension.classes``
-  A list of classes to use as RestResourceExtension.
-Implementing the interface <code>RestResourceExtension</code> allows you to inject user defined resources like filters to |crest|.
+  A list of classes to use as ResourceExtension.
+Implementing the interface <code>ResourceExtension</code> allows you to inject user defined resources like filters to |crest|.
 Typically used to add custom capability like logging, security, etc.

   * Type: list
   * Default: ""